-Alcohol counseling is an effective and valuable option for treating various alcohol use disorders (AUD).
+Alcohol counseling is an effective and valuable option for treating an alcohol use disorder (AUD).
 This type of counseling involves working with a health professional to identify and change behaviors that lead to heavy drinking.
-Counselors can be psychiatrists, psychologists, social workers, and in certain states, individuals can apply to become certified alcohol counselors.
+Counselors can be psychiatrists, psychologists, therapists, social workers, and in certain states, individuals can apply to become certified alcohol counselors.
 Alcohol counseling, sometimes referred to as behavioral treatments, generally includes cognitive-behavioral therapy, motivational enhancement therapy, and brief interventions.
-These types of behavioral treatments help in developing skills to help quit drinking and stay sober.
+These types of behavioral treatments assist in developing skills to help quit problematic drinking and maintain sobriety.

-While some may need short, focused counseling sessions, others may benefit from long-term therapy to address other mental health issues like depression and anxiety.
-Most rehabilitation facilities incorporate comprehensive treatment plans that include one-one-one counseling and group therapy.
-Many times, these treatments will continue after detox in order to help maintain sobriety.
+While some may need short, solution-focused counseling sessions, others may benefit from long-term therapy to address other mental health issues like depression and anxiety.
+Since alcohol withdrawal can be potentially fatal, detoxification is sometimes required to medically and physically stabilize the individual before treatment begins.
+Most rehabilitation facilities incorporate comprehensive treatment plans that include one-one-one counseling, psychoeducation, and process group therapy.

 - Provide information about AUDs and the recovery process.

 - Set realistic goals and develop a treatment and recovery plan.